Dermatologists spend the majority of their time working on cosmetic procedures.

 Dermatologists devote over 90% of their time caring for medical and surgical conditions, with less than 10% of the time spent on cosmetic procedures.
 Dermatologists diagnose and treat over 3,000 diseases, ranging from skin cancer to acne to eczema to bacterial infections to very complex medical dermatological conditions such as blistering diseases.

 Dermatologists don’t see as many patients as other types of doctors.

 At Dermatology Associates of Ithaca, our goal is to make dermatology care as accessible as possible for patients in the Ithaca and surrounding areas.
 The office is open five days a week with patient appointments available as early as 7:30 AM.
-We are constantly working to keep wait times for new appointments as short as possible, and have added new providers every year to keep up with demand.
 We try to see and treat patients as efficiently as possible and to address patients’ skin concerns promptly.
 Dermatology Associates of Ithaca accepts the widest insurance panel of any Dermatology office in our area, so that we can be as accessible as possible to patients needing our care.

 If I am scheduled to see the dermatology Physician Assistant (PA), that is not as good as seeing the doctor.

 Our PA’s are highly trained in dermatology, representing several decades’ worth of collective dermatology experience.
 They then receive close mentorship and supervision from Dr. McAllister to ensure a consistently high quality of dermatology care offered in our office.
 We believe that our collaborative approach to providing care improves coordination, outcomes, and access for patients.
 Studies have shown that patients are just as satisfied with medical care provided by PA’s as with that provided by physicians.